WTVD

-WTVD (channel 11) is a television station licensed to Durham, North Carolina, United States, serving as the ABC outlet for the Research Triangle area.
-Owned and operated by the network's ABC Owned Television Stations division, it maintains primary studios on Liberty Street in downtown Durham, with additional studios and news bureaus in Raleigh, Chapel Hill and Fayetteville.
+WTVD (channel 11) is a television station licensed to Durham, North Carolina, United States, serving the Research Triangle area.
+Owned and operated by the ABC television network through its ABC Owned Television Stations division, it maintains studios on Liberty Street in downtown Durham, with news bureaus in Raleigh, Chapel Hill and Fayetteville.
 The station's transmitter is located in Auburn, North Carolina.
-On-air branding uses ABC 11 as a station identifier, with the call letters taking a secondary role.
+On-air branding uses ABC 11 as a station identifier, with the call sign taking a secondary role.